 Formulating a List of Reasonable Demands:

-For instance, if a civilian were filming an officer, & the officer exceeded his authority & took the camcorder from the civilian, then lied about the incident in court, the Damaged Party (civilian who had their rights violated under color of law) could seek, among their “reasonable list of demands”, both restitution (monetary damages) and practical solutions, such as demanding “camcorders on officers, with access to footage by any civilian upon request”.
-Another “demand” could include setting a more stringent screening process for officers who are getting hired, & so on.
-The concept of the “list of demands” is go help your ideas that could be implemented to be addressed in order to prevent other civilians from being damaged in the future.
-Every rights violation is an opportunity to cause reform within the system, to take bad laws off the books, & to collect restitution for damages, & reimbursement for the time it took you to “build the case & thus serve the country”.
+EXAMPLE: If a civilian were filming an officer, and the officer exceeded his authority by taking the camcorder from the civilian, then lied about the incident in court, the injured party (civilian who had their rights violated under color of law) could seek, among their “reasonable list of demands,” both restitution (monetary damages) and practical solutions, such as demanding “camcorders on officers, with access to footage by any civilian upon request.”
+Forms of non-monetary relief are called equitable relief, while monetary relief is referred to as a legal remedy.
+Another “demand” could include setting a more stringent screening process for officers who are getting hired, and so on.

 Disclaimer: All material throughout this website is pertinent to people everywhere, and is being utilized in accordance with Fair Use.

 : Ballantine’s Law Dictionary with Pronunciations

 Third Edition by James A. Ballantine (James Arthur 1871-1949).
 Edited by William S. Anderson. © 1969 by THE LAWYER’S CO-OPERATIVE PUBLISHING COMPANY.
 Library of Congress Catalog Card No. 68-30931.

 : National Archives, “Transcript of the Emancipation Proclamation“: https://www.archives.gov/exhibits/featured-documents/emancipation-proclamation/transcript.html